You may want to view this video first, explaining the basics. Then learn more details below.

 The clerk may also ask you to fill out a Protection Order Service Information form.
 On this form, write down where the defendant can be found.
 This will help the police or sheriff find the defendant to serve the court papers.

 Maybe.
 The clerk will show your Complaint to the judge.
 After he reads it, he may want to know more.
 Then he will talk to you.
 He may ask you to explain the abuse in more detail.
-If your Complaint has enough information, he may give an Order without talking to you.
+If your Complaint has enough information, he may give a Temporary Order without talking to you.
 But Maine law requires the judge to listen to you and to explain his reasons before denying a Temporary Order.

 Yes.
 If the judge gave a Temporary Order, the clerk will ask a police officer or deputy sheriff to serve the Complaint and Temporary Order and Notice of Hearing on the Defendant.
 The clerk should also give you copies of these papers.
 The Court must schedule a hearing within 21 days.
 The Notice of Hearing will tell you the date and time.

 If the judge denies the Temporary Order after talking to you but you still want to pursue your case, the clerk will fill out a Summons.
 The Summons will tell the Defendant the date and time that your Complaint will be heard by the Court.
 She will give you copies of the Complaint and Summons.
 Take two copies of each to the police department or sheriff's office, along with the Service Information Sheet.
 They will serve all of these papers on the Defendant.
 Check back with them before your hearing to make sure they have sent a Return of Service back to the Court, showing that the Defendant got notice of the hearing.
 The Court cannot hold a hearing on your Complaint until the Defendant has been notified.